 Today’s cookies are all about the oats.
 If you love oatmeal cookies, you’re in for a real treat.
 I pack as many oats as I can inside, making sure there is enough brown sugar and butter in the cookie dough to prevent the oats from over-drying the taste and texture.

 These cookies are chewy-central.
 The epitome of chewiness.
 The reason for all the chew are the oats and the melted butter.
-I love to use melted butter in some of my cookie recipes.
+I love to use melted butter in some of my cookie recipes, like my chocolate chip cookies.
 Not only is it easier than creaming butter, but it provides a ton of chew.
-Chew chew chew.
-I love chewy cookies.

 There’s so much peanut butter hiding inside each cookie.
 1/2 cup of the good stuff will be mixed in to your cookie dough along with your other wet ingredients.
-Be sure not to use natural style peanut butter; I do not have luck using it in a majority of my cookie recipes.
+Be sure not to use natural style peanut butter; I do not have luck using it in a majority of my cookie recipes (although it does work in my soft and thick peanut butter cookies).
 I prefer to use Jif Creamy for all of my recipes calling for peanut butter.

 The first time I made these cookies earlier this week, I added way too much leavener and flour.
 The cookies looked like oatmeal golfballs.
 I rushed to the store to buy more peanut butter cups and try all over again, my third trip to the grocery store that day.
 My home away from home.
 I decreased the flour and leaveners, producing a perfectly rounded cookie in round 2.